 How the death penalty fails victims’ families

 To be meaningful, justice should be swift and sure.
 The death penalty is neither.
-It prolongs pain for victims’ families, dragging them through an agonizing and lengthy process that holds out the promise of an execution at the beginning but often results in a different sentence in the end.
-Meanwhile, it showers scarce resources on a few cherry-picked cases while the real needs of the vast majority of victims’ families are ignored.
+It prolongs pain for victims’ families, dragging them through an agonizing and lengthy process that promises an execution at the beginning but often results in a different sentence in the end.
+Meanwhile, it dedicates scarce resources to a small handful of cases while the real needs of the vast majority of victims’ families are ignored.

 - "A serial killer ripped Deirdre away from us in 1982.
 My family had no idea, then, that our ordeal was just beginning.
 All we knew was that the worst of the worst had happened, and the person who did it should pay the ultimate price – the death penalty.
 From 1982 until 1990 I lived day to day, appeal to appeal, decision to decision.
 We woke up every day wondering what might happen that day.
 Will there be another appeal?
 Another motion?
 What new decision might come down?
 The toll it took on me and my family was horrendous…I learned the hard way that the death penalty is an albatross over the heads of victims' families."1